 Getting published is an important step on the ladder towards an academic career and something lots of people consider as they’re undertaking their PhD.
 It looks great on any CV, peer or open reviews of your work can help improve your research and even the process of just writing will help improve your academic writing skills.
-Here are some options if you’d like to explore getting published.

 By far the most obvious choice is to try and get published in a journal.
 The best source of advice is your supervisor or another academic in your department as they can tell you where you might have a chance of getting published or which journals aren’t worth submitting to.
 Whilst an obscure journal might seem a good idea its reputation might not be; so it’s good to consult someone in the know.